J Biomed 2019; 4:14-34. doi:10.7150/jbm.34611

 5.5.
 Exosomes in locomotor disorders

 Exosomes have been extensively researched as to their utility in muscloskeletal infirmities.
 A research article published in Stem Cell Research and Therapy revealed a homeostatic role for exosomes in chondrocyte extracellular matrix.
 Exosomes derived from human embryonic stem cell-induced mesenchymal cells (ESC-MSCs) were found to mediate a balance between formation and degeneration of cartilaginous matrix.
 The study used IL-1β-treated primary mouse chondrocytes as an in vitro model.
 The cells were incubated with conditioned medium (CM) containing ESC-MSCs-derived exosomes and another group with exosome-free CM.
-Subsequent immunohistochemistry and western blotting analyses betrayed a notable dose-dependent increase in collagen type II with concomitant decreased expression of the matrix degradation enzyme, ADAMTS5.
-ESC-MSCs-derived exosomes also prevented cartilage degradation in a DMM model following post-surgical intra-articular injection as demonstrated by substantially lower OARSI scores22 and immunohistochemistry results analogous to those obtained with IL-1β-treated chondrocytes.
+Subsequent immunohistochemistry and western blotting analyses betrayed a notable dose-dependent increase in collagen type II with concomitantly decreased expression of the matrix degradation enzyme, ADAMTS5.
+ESC-MSCs-derived exosomes also prevented cartilage degradation in a destabilization of the medial meniscus (DMM) model following post-surgical intra-articular injection as demonstrated by substantially lower OARSI scores13 and immunohistochemistry results analogous to those obtained with IL-1β-treated chondrocytes.

 In addition to inflammatory arthritis and chondromalacia, some myopathologies are relatable to an exosomal component.
 For example, a study published in Human Molecular Genetics by Koutsoulidou and colleagues defined a panel of four miRNAs; miR-1, miR-133a, miR-133b and miR-206 that was muscle tissue-specific and correlated with the progression of muscle atrophy in patients with Myotonic Dystrophy Type 1 (MD1), the typical form of late-onset muscle dystrophy in which muscle tissue progressively wastes away.
 The levels of these miRNAs were substantially higher in MD1 patients relative to the healthy and stable disease groups.
 The resistance of the defined miRNA panel to RNase in serum was attributed to its encapsulation in exosomes rather than association with shielding serum proteins as HDL, ApoA1 or Argonaut proteins.
 The authors accordingly extrapolated that these exosomal-derived miRNAs could serve as disease biomarkers in patients with Myotonic Dystrophy Type 1.